New Year's Eve Fireworks at Ala Moana with Kids: Where to Park, What to Bring, How to Survive the Crowd

 Hawaii's New Year's Eve fireworks at Waikiki Beach light up Mamala Bay at midnight.
 Best family viewing spots, parking strategy, and how to handle the late hour with kids.

-Hawaii does New Year's Eve differently than the mainland.
-The big fireworks display happens at midnight, launched from a barge offshore from Waikiki Beach, and the entire Diamond Head crescent of Honolulu is your viewing zone.
-Add in the legal-and-illegal aerial fireworks that locals set off in every neighborhood across the island, and you get a 360-degree show that lasts from about 8 p.m. until 1 a.m.
-With kids, the calculation is: how do you keep them awake, alive, and not melting down until midnight, and then get them home safely after?
+Hawaii does New Year's Eve different from the mainland.
+Big show happens at midnight, fired from a barge off Waikiki Beach, and the whole crescent from Diamond Head to Magic Island is your viewing zone.
+With kids, the math is: how do you keep them awake, alive, and not melting down until midnight, then get them home safe?

 The Event Overview

-The official Waikiki New Year's Eve fireworks show is sponsored by the Waikiki Improvement Association and launched from a barge anchored offshore from Waikiki Beach.
-The show happens at midnight on December 31 and lasts about 12 minutes.
-It is choreographed to a soundtrack broadcast on a designated FM radio frequency announced in late December (typically KSSK 92.3).
+The official Waikiki New Year's fireworks show is sponsored by the Waikiki Improvement Association and fired from a barge anchored about a mile off Waikiki Beach.
+Show goes off at midnight on December 31 and runs roughly 8 to 10 minutes.
+There is a music soundtrack broadcast on 105.9 The Wave FM.
+Bring a Bluetooth speaker or just turn on a car radio if you are parked nearby.

 When and Where

-Wednesday, December 31, 2026, fireworks start at midnight off Waikiki Beach.
-Show runs about 12 minutes.
+Thursday, December 31, 2026, fireworks start at midnight off Waikiki Beach.
+Show runs about 8 to 10 minutes.

 Best Viewing Spots for Families